RefactoringCombos/ArlosCommitNotation/README.md

 # End-User Documentation
 [1]:#end-user-documentation

-End user documentation is a feature, bugfix, or refactoring, depending on its nature.
-Use those codes (including levels of risk) accordingly.
+Changing end user documentation changes behaviors, so can be considered a feature, bugfix, or refactoring, depending on its nature.
+Most teams use those codes (including levels of risk) accordingly.

+However, teams that use case to distinguish user-visible and user-invisible behavior changes may wish to use `D` for end user documentation changes instead.
+This loses the ability to see the full intention of the change, but highlights that it was focused on documentation.
+Do whatever is most expressive for that commit.

 # Small Features and Bug Fixes
 [4]:#small-features-and-bug-fixes